TheFreezingChicken/TheFreezingChicken/README.md

 **About Me** <br>
-Spoiled brat, going for self-employed.
+Spoiled brat failing at being self-employed.
 <br><br>

 **Currently working on/with**: